chik0di/spotify.dump/README.md

     - Acousticness
     - Instrumentalness
     - Speechiness
 - Search by Artist or Playlist: Fetch track data from an artist or playlist.
 - Export Customizations: Save the data in JSON or CSV for further analysis.
 - Spotify API Integration: Simplifies interaction with Spotify's Web API.

 ## Tools & Technologies Used
 - Python 3.8+
 - Jupyter Notebook
-- Spotipy Library
+- Spotipy {ython Library
 - Spotify API

 ## Resources